-Escape into the countryside afloat this Spring
+Escape into the countryside on a canal boat this Spring

 By Emma Lovell, Anglo Welsh’s Reservations Manager